IntersectMBO/lsm-tree/doc/format-run.md

 is a factor of 4 saving for 32 byte keys.

 The type of compact indexes is denoted by the number 0.
-The type–version indicater in a serialised compact index is padded to 64 bits.
+The type–version indicator in a serialised compact index is padded to 64 bits.

 For version 1, the representation after the type–version indicator consists of
 1. a primary array of 64bit words, one entry per page in the index